Krishna8167/Project-1-Go/README.md

-1st operation : Writing from the server
+1st operation : Writing generated from the server